 A strip of country some miles in width, stretching south-east from Wingdam to Spanish Mountain, merits close prospecting.

 PEACE RIVER MINING DIVISION.

-No placer deposits of local origin are known in this Mining Division, concentrations being entirely in the form of bar and bench deposits on the Peace River, which annually engage the attention of a number of individuals.
+In this Mining Division concentrations in the form of bar and bench deposits on the Peace River annually engage the attention of a number of individuals.